codescrum/bitmask-set-jsbi-js/README.md

               .remove(g)   // then remove those in `g` .invert()    // invert the current selection

-console.log("result: " + result) // 100000001
+log("result: " + result)   // result: 100000001

 // After manipulations, compute final resulting elements.
 // Elements get computed when you first call `elements()`
 // in your resulting bitmask:
-console.debug(result.elements()) // [ 1, 9 ]
+log(result.elements()) // [ 1, 9 ]
 ```

 A few things to keep in mind:

-- The array of elements you pass in must be of unique values (no duplicates).
+- The array of elements you pass in to create the `BitmaskSet` is assumed to be of unique values (no duplicates).
+This _may_ not be an issue, since the internal presentation will remove duplicate elements anyway.
-- The order of the elements you pass in is really not important, however the
+- The order of the elements you pass in to create the BitmaskSet or the bitmasks
-  internal operations do rely on this order being preserved.
+  is really not important.
+But the internal operations do rely on this order being preserved.
 - The array of elements cannot be empty, you must check this case before
   attempting to create the `BitmaskSet`.